 Examples of fonts are

-You can also use lists of colors or fonts to specify a color.
-The first
+You can also use lists of colors or fonts to specify a color or a font.

 ["gold","yellow"] uses gold if it can be allocated and falls back to

 Color and font names will automatically be converted to the appropriate GCIds, FontIds and Pixels when needed.

 For efficiency, fonts, colors and other drawing attributes can also be allocated once and for all in advance using e.g. wCreateGCtx.

 The new way, suitable in combination with Drawings: GCtx.

 Description of color and font specifications: the manual page for